How to Stop Diarrhea in Babies Fast, Safely at Home

 Seeing your baby pass frequent loose stools can be frightening.
 Many parents worry about dehydration, weakness, and whether something serious is happening.
 The good news is that most diarrhea in babies can be safely controlled at home if you act quickly and correctly.
 This guide explains what works fast, what to avoid, and when to see a doctor, using simple, medically grounded advice suited for Indian families.

-Diarrhea in babies is usually the body’s response to irritation in the gut.
-Common causes include:
+Diarrhea in babies is usually the body's response to irritation in the gut.
+Common causes of diarrhea include:

 - Viral infections (most common, especially rotavirus or stomach flu)